Israel's military says hostages waved a white flag before being killed by a soldier

 Families of the hostages have kept up public pressure on Netanyahu's government, calling for Israel's first priority to be their safe return, and not the military operation to eradicate Hamas.
 Adding to that pressure in recent weeks, captives who were released during last month's cease-fire have been speaking publicly about their time in captivity.

+Hadas Pilowsky-Ron echoed that sentiment, saying releasing the hostages "must be the most important goal of the war."

+"There is no choice ... bring the hostages [home] first," she said.
+The Israeli military can always go back and get Hamas later, but "every day that goes by, another hostage dies and this is the most important issue now."

-Shortly after the news of the deaths broke Friday evening, a group of people gathered in central Tel Aviv and marched through the city's streets at night, calling out to others to wake up and join them.
+Earlier, on Friday evening after the news of the accidental shootings broke, a group of people gathered in central Tel Aviv and marched through the city's streets at night, calling out to others to wake up and join them.

 Among them was Adam Yekutieli, 37, an artist, who said the deaths of the three hostages reinforced for him that Israel needs to negotiate another cease-fire to free more of the captives.